by Google

 Well, sometimes it can take a while.
 Creating content while a small person is shouting at you and asking for attention (laughs).
 Fortunately, I have a husband and family who help me in this as well.
 If I need to shoot undisturbed, I have that opportunity thanks to them.
 Well, I maintain the balance by working during the week, plus I take care of the little one, and I try to have a complete day off from work on the weekend.
 And on weekends, when the husband doesn't get up for work, he gets up with the little one.

 The absolute hardest thing was experiencing the feeling that you don't want your child.
 During the worst days with postpartum depression, I started rejecting the little one, she really bothered me...
-That was the worst part of it all in retrospect.
+In retrospect, that was the worst part of it all.
 Well, the family that helped me the most in getting out of these conditions was the family that took care of Astridka during the worst period, for which I am incredibly grateful.

 6. In some of your stories on Instagram, you responded to very unpleasant messages.
 What is your experience with this?
 Did you feel more support or criticism from people?